-From 1 January 2011, HMRC is now able to approve a method covering business/non-business calculations.
-If you’re also required to carry out partial exemption calculations, HMRC can also approve use of one single agreement covering the business’s business/non-business and partial exemption calculations.
+From 1 January 2011, HMRC is now able to approve a method covering business or non-business calculations.
+If you’re also required to carry out partial exemption calculations, HMRC can also approve use of one single agreement covering the business’s business or non-business and partial exemption calculations.
 This is known as the combined method.

 7.2 Can you benefit from a combined method

-The combined method is available if you need to carry out only business/non-business calculations (excluding apportionments involving private use) or if you need to carry out business/non-business (excluding apportionments involving private use) and partial exemption calculations.
+The combined method is available if you need to carry out only business or non-business calculations (excluding apportionments involving private use) or if you need to carry out business or non-business (excluding apportionments involving private use) and partial exemption calculations.
 Therefore, it will mainly benefit charities and educational bodies.

 7.3 The combined method and private use